 "Okay, so the MIL got a compliment from you!
 Anyway, I love Ilish and can we please have the Ilish Macher Korma!"

 "By the way Mehebub I actually liked the Cara thing!"

 Okay, it just was part of the typical domestic conversation which didn't end there!
-However, I ended on cooking the Ilish Macher Korma when Mehebub ended on coming home with a 1.5 Kg Ilish mach from Lake Market!
+However, I ended up cooking the Ilish Macher Korma when Mehebub ended on coming home with a 1.5 Kg Ilish mach from Lake Market!
 It is not that I was willing to make it as I always crave for Ilish bhapa or Doi Ilish or Ilisher Jhal but at times you need to cook Man's favorite as well!
 After all, he was calling me "Cara" that too after 7 years of marriage!

 Coming to the Ilish Macher Korma, this is not a typical Indianised dish prepared with Hilsa!
 In fact, as much as I know this dish is originally from Bangladesh however, a reader wrote on my Insta post that this is not a Bangladeshi way of cooking either!
-I was quite surprised upon reading that however, I don't have any more reference on this!
+I was quite surprised upon reading that however, I don't have any more references on this!

-Ilish Macher Korma is a rich preparation of Hilsa, where it is cooked in a gravy of Onion, Garlic, Ginger.
 Even little Cashew nut paste and Garam Masala are also used which obviously a bit unique.
 Ilish has its' own taste and I prefer to use moderate spices to keep the original flavor of Ilish intact.
 I prefer to use big size Ilish to make this dish as bigger the Ilish tastier it is and aromatic as well.